 - Tools like Slack can be really useful for achieving this.
 It’s social so it doesn’t feel like work, yet employees will be sharing (and accessing) useful and insightful material, which will increase knowledge and awareness on relevant topics

 - Rewards and incentives are also effective.
 Praise and rewards for doing good work will push people to learn and do more.
 Just remember: Balance short-term recognition with long-term purpose.
 Are they getting rewarded by seeing the results of their hard work, for example?
 Or do their efforts go unnoticed?

 Businesses must adopt an environment of continuous learning.
 Without it, your employees' motivation levels will dry up within a matter of weeks.

 Know your people

 Ultimately good training is all about identifying your team's individual needs.
-90 percent of companies that have a strong sense of purpose are proven to perform well financially as a result.
+Companies that have a strong sense of purpose are proven to perform well financially as a result.
 Take the time to establish company culture, your business's success depends on it.

 [Updated January 2019]